EternalBlueFlame/EternalMediaBar/README.md

 </hr>
 <hr>
 <strong>RC2.5 Plans:</strong>
--	Finish cleaning up the code from the transfer of the save format
 -	fix double save on load glitch.
--	redefine the horizontal list as appData entries so they can be modified and expanded upon later
 -	if you plugin headphones or a controller it will automatically change to the approporate menu.
 -	Create a new set of icons, and a list item background for highlight.
 The design of the current ones are fine, but they are nowhere near as crisp or clear as necessary.
 -	apps fade out and back in when changing categories.